 The Cannabis Act came into effect on October 17, 2018 and governs the federal legalization and regulation of adult-use cannabis in Canada, following which, on October 17, 2019, targeted amendments to the Cannabis Act and Cannabis Regulations came into force, adding three new authorized classes of cannabis for sale: edibles, extracts and topicals.
 The amendments introduced new regulatory controls to address sale of the new product classes, content and product specifications, packaging and licensing requirements.
-Given the recent introduction of these regulations, the effect of Health Canada's administration, application and enforcement of this new regulatory regime on the Company is unknown and the interpretation and application of the regulations may change at any time, or their implementation may be delayed.
+Given the recent introduction of these regulatory regime on the Company is unknown and the interpretation and application of the regulations may change at any time, or their implementation may be delayed.
 There is no assurance that the Company will be able to comply with these new regulations.